emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 ### A man who is his own lawyer...

-Once configuration is setup, how can one measure downtime ?
+Once configuration is setup, how can one measure downtime?
 What needs to be done to reconnect the client to the new primary as soon as it is available?

 The solution is [automatic client failover](https://wiki.postgresql.org/wiki/New_in_postgres_10#Connection_Failover_and_Routing_in_libpq).